 Multimedia, Compression and Semi-Synthetic Benchmarks

 x264 is a free software library for encoding video streams into the H.264/MPEG-4 AVC format. x264 FHD measures how efficient a system is in encoding H.264 video and produces results in frames-per-second.
 H.265/HEVC video encoding is the future of video able to compress significantly larger resolution videos including 4K and make streaming a possibility.
-The 9900k ran the x264 FHD benchmark at an average of 61.19 frames per second.
-This was far better than the i7 8700k which average 43.63 FPS.
+The 8700k ran the x264 FHD benchmark at an average of 43.34 frames per second.
+This is almost a full 10 FPS over the 7700k.

 The 7-zip benchmark shows a rating in MIPS (million instructions per second).
 The rating value is calculated from the measured speed, and it is normalized with results of Intel Core 2 CPU with multi-threading option switched off.
 So, if you have modern CPU from Intel or AMD, rating values in single-thread mode must be close to real CPU frequency.
 There are two tests, compression with LZMA method and decompression with LZMA method.
 Once the total passes reach 100, the score is taken.
-7-Zip gives the resulting score for decompressing, compressing and an overall score.
-The I9 9900k achieved a decompressing score of 55195, a compressing score of 54944 and a total rating of 54086.
-This destroyed the I7 8700k and its scores.
-The 8700k achieved a decompressing score of 34524, a compressing score of 37005 and a total rating of 35764.
-This is due to the two additional core and four threads of the i9 9900k.
+As I expected, the i7 8700K did much better than the 7700k.
+Again, this is due ti the additional cores and threads.
+The 8700k hit 35824 MIPS (million instructions per second) after 100 passes.
+100 passes too just over 19 minutes.
+The 7700k, also after 100 passes, hit 27539 MIPS.

-WinRAR is a file archiver utility for Windows, developed by Eugene Roshal of win.rar GmbH.
+WinRAR is a file archive utility for Windows, developed by Eugene Roshal of win.rar GmbH.
 It can create and view archives in RAR or ZIP file formats and unpack numerous archive file formats.
-The chart shows a comparison of the 8th generation I7 8700k and the 9th generation the I9 9900k, with the 9900k being the faster.
-I was surprised at how much faster though.
-The I7 8700k had a resulting speed of 13499 KB/s.
-The I9 9900k more than doubled that speed at 28045 KB/s.
+The chart shows a generational increase from the 6700k, to the 7700k and the 8700k being the fastest at 15244 KB/s.

 HandBrake is a free and open-source video transcoder, originally developed in 2003 by Eric Petit to make ripping a film from a DVD to a data storage device easier.
 Essentially, it can convert video to almost any modern format.
 HandBrake is available for Linux, macOS, and Windows.
 The workload video file is a ~6.27 GB, 3840 x 1714, 73.4 Mbps, 24fps, H.264, .mov video file that is transcoded to a ~1480 MB, 1920×858, ~17.1 Mbps, 24fps, H.264, .mp4 video file.
-The clip is called Tears of Steel.
-The I9 9900k encoded the file is 5 minutes and 27 seconds.
-This was a little over a minute faster than AMDs flagship R7 2700x at 6 minutes and 17 seconds.
-To my surprise, it was over two minutes faster than the I7 8700k and its 7 minutes and 22 seconds.
+The 8700k did about what I had expected.
+It was slightly slower than the 7700k, but slightly faster than the 5820k, the Haswell-E hex core on the x99 platform.